Brotherhood of Sleeping Car Porters, Chicago Division, Selected Papers on Microfilm

 American labor union chartered by the American Federation of Labor (AFL).
 Pullman

-porters, dissatisfied with their treatment by the Chicago-based Pullman Company,
+porters, dissatisfied with their treatment by the Chicago-based Pullman Company, sought

 As a black organization, not just a union, the Brotherhood was an important early

 component of the civil rights movement.
-Porters distributed the Chicago Defender
+Porters distributed the Chicago Defender after

-Brotherhood membership and activities slowly fractured segregation within the AFL.
+membership and activities slowly fractured segregation within the AFL.

 In 1978, the decline of the railroad industry led the Brotherhood of Sleeping Car

-Porters to merge with the much larger Brotherhood of Railway, Airline, Steamship
+Porters to merge with the much larger Brotherhood of Railway, Airline, Steamship Clerks,

-Clerks, Freight Handlers, Express, and Station Employees.
+Freight Handlers, Express, and Station Employees.

 The Electronic Encyclopedia of Chicago

-Largely intra-union correspondence with A. Philip Randolph and other national
+Largely intra-union correspondence with A. Philip Randolph and other national officers

 Names:

 Brotherhood of Sleeping Car Porters.
-Chicago
+Chicago Division

 Subjects:

-Railroads -- Employees -- Labor unions --
+Railroads -- Employees -- Labor unions -- Illinois -- Chicago

-Grievance arbitration -- Illinois -- Chicago.
+Grievance arbitration -- Illinois -- Chicago

 Sleeping cars (Railroads)